New Zealand Active Faults Database

 Database

-This dataset contains onshore active faults data for New Zealand.
-Active faults in New Zealand are defined as those that have ruptured and/or caused ground deformation during the last 125,000 years (except for in the Taupō Volcanic Zone, where the definition of activity is restricted to the last 25,000 years).
+The New Zealand Active Faults Database (NZAFD) contains the surface traces of onshore active faults.
+Active faults in Aotearoa New Zealand are defined as those that have ruptured the ground surface during the last 125,000 years (except for in the Taupō Rift, where the definition of activity is restricted to only include the last 25,000 years).

-The dataset is produced by GNS Science and represents the most current mapping of active faults for New Zealand in a single dataset, designed for portrayal at 1:250,000.
+The NZAFD is produced by GNS Science and represents the most current mapping of active faults for New Zealand in a single database.
+The NZAFD can be accessed on the GNS webmap via the link below.

 By continuing with this download you agree to abide by the rules laid out in the Terms and conditions/Terms of use listed on this page.